sandeep-allu/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/search-schema-overview.md

 Whenever an item changes, it must be re-indexed after it has been crawled again.
 To reduce the re-indexing load, SharePoint Server introduces several separate index update groups.

-- **Default** Contains he majority of managed properties.
+- **Default** Contains the majority of managed properties.
 This index update group contains all managed properties that do not belong to the Security, Link, Usage or People index update groups.

 - **Security** Contains the document Access Control List (ACL) managed property